the-anna-project/annad/README.md

 - Software architecture and software design.
 - Software engineering to get issues and pull requests done.
+- Documentation of code and concepts.
 - Scientific feedback and research in math, statistics and other relevant fields.
 - Brainstorming and idea generation.
 - Hosting for web based solutions.
 - Integration in all kind of hardware and mobile devices.
 - Creating industrial use cases.
-- Networking (the human to human kindof network).
+- Networking (the human to human kind of network).

 # license
 The Anna project is open source and license free software.
 This means I am